Engee documentation

 Details

-Range signals on which the range of the Doppler response is estimated. rnggrid - vector-column of length M.
+The range signals on which the Doppler response range is estimated. rnggrid is a column vector of length M.

 Details

-Doppler or velocity samples on which the range-Doppler response is estimated. dopgrid is a column vector of length P. Whether dopgrid contains Doppler or velocity samples depends on the DopplerOutput property in H.
+Doppler samples or velocity samples, on which the range is estimated-the Doppler response. dopgrid is a column vector of length P. Whether dopgrid contains Doppler or velocity samples depends on the DopplerOutput property in H.

 Methods